15 October 2020, 09:00-18:00

 The concluding plenary will focus on lessons learned and outlook on how connectivity between global and regional human rights mechanisms can be strengthened in concrete areas.

-Due to restrictions related to the COVID-19 pandemic, the conference will follow a hybrid format, with live presence in Geneva and the possibility of online participation via Zoom.
+Due to restrictions related to the COVID-19 pandemic, the conference will follow a hybrid format.

 Those participating online will be able to interact with panelists and ask questions during the discussions.

 You need to register until 5 October 2020 via this Google Form to attend the various sessions of the conference – plenaries and working groups – and indicate, for each session, whether you wish to follow it in Geneva or online.